The Directors have pleasure in presenting the Annual Report of the

 low rate of interest.
 On line enquiry portal is made available on the

-Our Bank has adopted Simplified Loan Application for MSEs and the same
+Our Bank has adopted Simplified Loan Application for MSMEs for loans up

-The Bank''s lending to Micro, Small and Medium Enterprises which was at
+The Bank''s lending to Micro, Small and Medium Enterprises (Priority

-For promoting finance under this category, Bank has entered into
+For promoting fnance under this category, Bank has entered into

 strategic tie up arrangements with Truck / Vehicle / Tractor /